octree-nn/ocnn-pytorch/docs/source/notes/segmentation.rst

 #.
 Run the following command to train the network with 4 GPUs.
 The mIoU on the
    validation set is **64.0**, the training log and weights can be downloaded from this `link <https://1drv.ms/u/s!Ago-xIr0OR2-eyisuXI6_Fh0Rrg?e=woPcl9>`__.
-   ..
-I observe random fluctuations of 2 points mIoU in this experiment.

    .. code-block:: none